Microsoft Visual C++: C++

 With default settings MSVC does not do two-phase name lookup which prevents it from flagging a wide range of invalid code.
 Most checks are deferred to template instantiation.
 More recent versions remedy this behavior, but it needs to be enabled by the command-line option /permissive-.

+Reception

+Describing it as "excellent", BYTE in February 1989 approved of Microsoft C 5.1's OS/2 support, QuickC for interactive development, and CodeView debugger.
+Although Watcom C produced slightly faster code, the magazine said that developers "might still prefer Microsoft's friendlier and more powerful tools".